axone-protocol/docs/docs/whitepaper/token-model.md

 <br/>

-### Knowledge Pricing

 ## Staking

 ### Staking Validators & Delegators

 Following our dPoS (delegated proof-of-stake) blockchain model, it is possible to stake tokens to validate the network and receive associated rewards.
 A validator wishing to withdraw will have to wait a period of 14 days before his decision is executed (unbounding period).

-For more information, please click here [lien:Validators]
+For more information, please click [here](/docs/whitepaper/roles#validators).

 If you don't want to or can't run nodes, it is possible to delegate your tokens to validators to earn rewards.

-For more information, please click here [lien:Delegators]
+For more information, please click [here](/docs/whitepaper/roles#delegators).

 <br/>

-### Staking Algorithm & Infrastructure
+### Staking Services

 As saif previously: "The provider will be able to create a descriptive page for his repository at any time.
-However, in order for a builder to be able to invoke and use this algorithm/infrastructure, he will have to stake KNOW in proportion to the hourly fee that he will define himself."
+However, in order for a builder to be able to invoke and use this service, he will have to stake KNOW in proportion to the hourly fee that he will define himself."

 Therefore, the amount of KNOW to stake will depend on the price that the provider asks for.
 And this for several reasons: